martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 |Account |The room resource account associated with the room in Exchange|
 |Address |The physical address of the room (street, city, zip code, building, floor) |

 - **The Inventory tab** displays detailed information about the room's devices.
-"Manage assets" is not relevant for BYOD rooms.
+"Manage assets" isn't relevant for BYOD rooms.

 | Column | Description |
 | --- | --- |